There are some must-read books on personal finances that will help you develop good saving and investing habits.

 "Intelligence solves problems and produces money, but money without financial intelligence is quickly lost," says Kiyosaki.

-He says that rich people acquire assets and poor people add liabilities.
+Rich people acquire assets (shares and property investments) and poor people add liabilities (commitments and obligations).

 Kiyosaki says don’t buy liabilities on your way to financial freedom.

 People buy liabilities and think these are assets, but they are not.